MaroueneDakhlaoui/acredius/README.md

   (eg 1: for pip, run: pip install -r requirements.txt) (eg 2: for pipenv, run: pip install -r requirements.txt)
   - run the report launcher using : python report_launcher.py
-  - You're good to go! you have the report explaining all the project steps and output in a browser.<br>
+  - You're good to go! you have the report explaining all the project steps and output in a browser.<br><br>
 Some additional information :<br>
   - Most of the functions are well commented and seperated from the report and can be found in backend_functions.py.<br>
   - There is a support notebook for the modeling section that the report can redirect you to.<br>